BlockchainCommons/BCSwiftFoundation/Docs/Secure Components/4-SIMPLEX-EXPRESSIONS.md

 Since every Simplex has a unique digest, any Simplex expression can be replaced by its digest as long as the expression can eventually be found that matches it.
 In some cases, certain expressions may be so common as to be designated "well-known".
 In this case they can be represented by their digest alone or even a small tagged integer, trusting that the recipient of a Simplex can resolve the expression should they wish to evaluate it.
 Expressions that solve problems in specific domains and include placeholders for their arguments may be good candidates for this, one example being common cryptocurrency spending conditions.

+Even for expressions that are not "well known," like any other `Simplex`, an expression could appear as a reference to a `Digest` with one or more `dereferenceBy` assertions that tell the evaluator how to retrieve the expression that belongs in that place.

 ## Example Expressions

 All of these examples are in Simplex Notation.